andrewrgarcia/codeanvil/README.md

 <img src="img/codeanvil.webp" alt="Anvil in Grasslands" width="250" height="auto">

-# CodeAnvil - Track Your GitHub Activity Across All Repositories
+# CodeAnvil - The Micromanager's Dream for GitHub Activity Tracking

-**CodeAnvil** is a Python tool for analyzing and visualizing GitHub commit activity across all repositories in a user’s account.
-CodeAnvil calculates intensity metrics that reflect coding rhythm, depth, and regularity, and generates a visualization of your GitHub activity.
+**CodeAnvil** is the ultimate Python tool for obsessively tracking and analyzing GitHub activity across every single repository in a user’s account.
+Why settle for vague productivity metrics when you can go deep?
+CodeAnvil captures your “coding pulse,” activity heat, and consistency score to visualize your GitHub habits.
+Great for start-up founders who *really* want to stay on top of things!

-## Features
+## Why Use CodeAnvil?

-- **Pulse**: Measures the average commit frequency across all repositories, showing the "heartbeat" of activity.
+If you’re a developer with a penchant for stats (or a founder who believes every commit counts), CodeAnvil is here to help.
+You’ll see metrics like:

+- **Pulse**: The “heartbeat” of your coding life.
+Track average commit frequency to know if your rhythm's more tortoise or hare.
-- **Activity Heat**: Calculates contribution depth based on rolling commits.
+- **Activity Heat**: An intensity gauge, based on rolling commits, that shows where your contributions truly shine (or slumber).
-- **Consistency Score**: Shows the regularity of contributions over time.
+- **Consistency Score**: Who says you’re inconsistent?
+CodeAnvil reveals the regularity of your contributions so you can keep yourself—or your team—in check.

 ![](img/codeanvil_activity_monthly_activity_metrics_for_andrewrgarcia.png)